-The U.S. is currently being weighed down by the effects of what’s called the opioid epidemic.
-This refers to the number of people who are addicted and dependent on opioids, including prescription pain medications and heroin, as well as the number of people who die from opioid overdoses each year.
+The U.S. is currently weighed down by the opioid epidemic, which refers to the number of people who are addicted to and dependent on opioids, including prescription pain medications and heroin, as well as the number of people who die from opioid overdoses each year.

 Oxycodone is one drug, in particular, that is an opioid and can cause deaths related to overdoses.
 The following is an overview of what to know about oxycodone and overdoses.

-While oxycodone does have legitimate medical uses regarding being a pain reliever, it’s also addictive, and people develop a physical tolerance to it as well.
+While oxycodone does have legitimate medical uses as a pain reliever, it’s also addictive, and people frequently develop a physical tolerance to it as well.

-Oxycodone can be prescribed as an immediate-release version, as well as an extended-release medication that can help control pain around-the-clock.
+Oxycodone can be prescribed as an immediate-release version, as well as an extended-release medication that can help control pain.

-Along with pain relief, oxycodone and other opioids can also trigger a flood of dopamine into the brain, which is a feel-good neurotransmitter.
-When this happens, the person who’s taken the oxycodone will likely feel a sense of euphoria and well-being.
-This is considered getting high from oxycodone, and it then creates a reward response in the brain, which is how addiction occurs.
+Along with pain relief, oxycodone and other opioids also trigger a flood of dopamine into the brain, which is a feel-good neurotransmitter.
+When this happens, the person who has taken the oxycodone will likely feel a sense of euphoria and well-being.
+This is considered getting high from oxycodone, which then creates a reward response in the brain, which is how addiction occurs.

 Also possible with oxycodone is the development of physical dependence.
-A physical dependence on a drug like oxycodone indicates that you have a tolerance to it from taking it for an extended period of time, and if you stop taking it suddenly you’ll go through withdrawal.
+Physical dependence on a drug like oxycodone indicates that a person has a tolerance to it from taking the drug for an extended time, and if the person stops taking it suddenly they go through withdrawal.

-It’s important for people who are prescribed oxycodone to follow the dosage instructions provided by their physician very carefully.
-The typical starting dosage of oxycodone for an adult who’s never used opioids before ranges from 5 to 15 mg every four to six hours.
-With an extended release version of oxycodone, the starting dosage is typically 10 mg taken every 12 hours.
+It’s important for people who are prescribed oxycodone to follow the dosage instructions provided by their physician.
+The typical starting dosage of oxycodone for an adult who’s never used opioids before ranges from five to 15 mg every four to six hours.
+With an extended-release version of oxycodone, the starting dosage is typically 10 mg taken every 12 hours.

 As with other opioids, oxycodone depresses the activity of the central nervous system.
-This includes respiration, so an opioid overdose means that someone has taken a dose so large that it slows their breathing to the point that’s dangerous or deadly.
+This depression includes respiratory depression, so an opioid overdose means that someone has taken a dose so large that it slows their breathing to the point that’s dangerous or deadly.

 An overdose on oxycodone can be accidental because someone simply doesn’t realize how much of the drug they’re taking, or they might mix oxycodone with something else, such as alcohol or benzodiazepines, which causes further respiratory depression.

-The effects of an oxycodone overdose are reversible in some cases, but many people ultimately die because they don’t receive care quickly enough.
+The effects of an oxycodone overdose are reversible in some cases, but immediate medical attention is necessary.

-To avoid an oxycodone overdose death it’s important to make sure medications are properly labeled and stored, and dosage instructions should be carefully followed.
+To avoid an oxycodone overdose death, it’s important to make sure medications are properly labeled and stored, and dosage instructions are carefully followed.
 It’s also extremely important to speak with your physician about any other drugs or substances you might regularly use, to ensure they won’t increase the risk of an oxycodone overdose death.

 Have more questions about Oxycodone abuse?Read the most frequently asked questions